armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 Project Aurora provides the following pipeline stages that you can use to deploy your app:

-* [Borealis Progressive Deployment YAML](#borealis-progressive-deployment-yaml-stage): You create the Borealis deployment YAML configuration, so you have access to the full set of options for deploying your app to a single environment.
+* [Borealis Progressive Deployment YAML](#Armory CDaaS-progressive-deployment-yaml-stage): You create the Armory CDaaS deployment YAML configuration, so you have access to the full set of options for deploying your app to a single environment.
 * [Kubernetes Progressive](#kubernetes-progressive-stage): This is a basic deployment stage with a limited set of options.
 Blue/green deployment is not supported in Early Access.

-### Borealis Progressive Deployment YAML stage
+### Armory CDaaS Progressive Deployment YAML stage

 {{< alert title="Limitations" color="primary" >}}
 * This stage only supports deploying to a single environment.
 {{< /alert >}}

 This stage uses YAML deployment configuration to deploy your app.
-The YAML that you create must be in the same format as the [Deployment File]({{< ref "ref-deployment-file" >}}) that you would use with the Borealis CLI.
+The YAML that you create must be in the same format as the [Deployment File]({{< ref "ref-deployment-file" >}}) that you would use with the Armory CDaaS CLI.

-You have the following options for adding your Borealis deployment YAML configuration:
+You have the following options for adding your Armory CDaaS deployment YAML configuration:

 1. **Text**: You create and store your deployment YAML within Armory Enterprise.
 1. **Artifact**: You store your deployment YAML file in source control.